C.J. Abrams Preview, Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is ninth in MLB with a collective nine strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective nine K/9, the ninth-best in MLB.

-- The Phillies have a 3.98 team ERA that ranks 11th across all league pitching staffs.
+- The Phillies' 4.01 team ERA ranks 11th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.